red-elf/SQL-to-Code/README.md

 ## How to use

-The following example shows the conversion from the SQL ddl file into the Dart source code:
+The following example shows the conversion from the SQL file into the Dart source code:

 `sql2code -i data.sql -o cpp`